jfrog/jfrog-cli/README.md

 ###### Arguments
 * With no arguments, a list of all download keys is displayed.
-* When sending the show, create, update or delete argument, it should be followed by an argument indicating the download key ID to show, create, update or delete.
+* When sending the show, create, update or delete argument, it should be followed by an argument indicating the download key ID to show, create, update or delete the download key.

 ###### Examples
 Show all Download Keys